 Provide support for individuals to keep their jobs in the first year after program completion

 Staff members work with families to develop and improve life skills that are important for a family in successfully moving to self-sufficiency.
-These life skills include parenting, housekeeping, healthy living, stress management and computer skills.

 For many homeless families, their difficulty with budgeting is a significant contributing factor leading to their homelessness.
-As a result, throughout their residency and even after they return to the community, families participate in ongoing programming about their own budgeting.
-Families prepare an individualized budget, attend financial literacy classes, and meet regularly with the case manager to be sure they are on track and living within their prepared budgets.
+As a result, throughout their residency and even after they return to the community, families can participate in ongoing programming about their own budgeting.
+Families prepare an individualized budget, can attend financial literacy classes, and meet regularly with the case manager to be sure they are on track and living within their prepared budgets.

 We work with families to: